Cronulla railway line: History

 Although crossing loops were installed at Caringbah and Gymea stations when the line was opened, the single track line prevented the expansion of services to the Cronulla peninsula, and so in the 1980s it was decided to duplicate a 3.5 km section of the line between Gymea and Caringbah, with Gymea.
 Miranda and Caringbah all receiving island platforms.
 The new section was opened on 15 July 1985.
 In the 2000s, as part of the Rail Clearways Program, the two remaining single track sections were duplicated.
 Woolooware and Kirrawee stations were upgraded, Cronulla yard reconfigured and the branch line resignaled.
 The new track opened on 19 April 2010.

 A proposed railway station near Sutherland Hospital has been discussed in the community.
-A 2002 joint study between Sutherland Shire Council and the then named State Rail was rejected, and was said to cost about $35 million.
+A 2002 joint study between Sutherland Shire Council and the State Rail Authority was rejected, and was said to cost about $35 million.
 In 2014, a proposal for the station costing $20 million was designed which included two side platforms, street access and a direct ramp to the hospital, and involve an additional minute travel time.
 In December 2014, the Sutherland Shire Council again asked the Government of New South Wales to consider building such a station.